 George Selley (born 1993) is a London based photographer and filmmaker.
 George currently teaches photography at Fine Arts College, in Camden, while studying for his MA in Photojournalism & Documentary Photography at the London College of Communication.
 Having begun his further education in Anthropology, (Bsc Social & Biological Anthropology, Oxford Brookes, 2015), George's work continues to be heavily researched based, but with conceptual elements often present.

-This year George was selected as one of four up and coming student photographers internationally by Paris Photo, as part of the Paris Photo Carte Blanche Student Award 2017.
+This year George received the Paris Photo Carte Blanche Student Award 2017.
 He was also a finalist in the Felix Schoeller Best Emerging Photographer Award 2017.
-He has been exhibited at the Felix Nussbaum Museum of Cultural History, Germany; The Grand Palais at Paris Photo 2017; the Fondazione Marangoni Gallery in Florence, Italy and the Green Rooms Gallery in London.
-He was a finalist in the Celeste Visible White Photo Prize 2017, shortlisted for the PhotoX, Art Gemini Prize 2017, and has had a documentary selected and screened at the 2015 American Public Health Association Film Festival, in Chicago.
-George is a member of Inpro Photography Collective.
+He has been exhibited at the Felix Nussbaum Museum of Cultural History, Germany; The Grand Palais at Paris Photo 2017; the Fondazione Marangoni Gallery in Florence, Italy, the Ostrołęka Festival of Photography, in Poland and the Green Rooms Gallery in London.
+His 2015 documentary Study Drugs was selected and screened at the 2015 American Public Health Association Film Festival, in Chicago.
+George is a co-founder of the Carte Blanche Collective, and a member of Inpro Photography Collective.

 Finalist Photo X, Art Gemini Prize

 Gare du Nord, Paris.
 November - December.

 Felix Nussbaum Museum of Cultural History, Germany.
 October.